Research program

 The Parktrends project:

 The goal of the Parktrends project is to build a network of platforms for engaged tropical forest monitoring in multiple protected areas in America and abroad.
-Different from centralized data repositories such as the Global Forest Watch platform, this is a project that engages with park managers directly, through feedback and regular interactions, in the understanding of local forest disturbance trends in and around their reserves.
+Different from centralized data repositories such as the Global Forest Watch platform, this is a project that engages with park managers directly, through feedback and regular interactions, in the understanding of local forest plant community composition, ecological functions, and disturbance trends in and around their reserves.

+For mapping forest types, we use a combination of multiple optical and radar imagery sources, remotely sensed indices for ecological function as well as terrain information and process these using machine learning classification techniques.
 For mapping disturbances, we apply spatiotemporal data clustering techniques to quantify emerging trends from sub-annual forest loss data obtained from dense time series of Landsat, Sentinel and Planet Labs satellite imagery.
-We continuously investigate GIS and remote sensing-based methodological approaches to improve these spatial datasets
+We continuously investigate GIS and remote sensing-based methodological approaches to improve these spatial datasets.

 Dynamics of Tropical Forest Socio-Environmental Systems: